Austria and Switzerland Itinerary : 7-10 Days in Central Europe

 Luxury Hotels in Vienna

 Hotel Sacher: This hotel near Hofburg (which is also on this itinerary) is rated the best in the city – its central location makes it a perfect hotel for your Vienna trip.
+Find out more about the rates for staying in this hotel here.

 Mid-Range Hotels in Vienna

 Mercure Vienna First: One good medium priced accommodation to stay in Vienna is Mercure Vienna First – it was the place, I stayed when I visited Vienna on my last trip.
+Find out more about that particular hotel by clicking here.

 Budget Hotels in Vienna